poudelpradeep72/Day--2/readme.txt

-I am a python programmer
+I am a python programmer.
+This is my first poject on git.